 "We've been saying it since the first game of the season; that we have the best team in the league and we truly believe that," Yerzy said.
 "We have a lot of fight in the team, and you saw it tonight."

-Hillsboro defeated Tri-City 5-3, but for six innings it was the Dust Devils and starting pitcher Ignacio Feliz that appeared to be the winner.
+Hillsboro ultimately defeated Tri-City 5-3, but for six innings it was the Dust Devils and starting pitcher Ignacio Feliz that appeared to be the real winner.

-The Hops pulled back within a run when Ricky Martinez singled home Yerzy — who'd doubled off of the right field wall — in the eighth, but the Dust Devils answered with a third run in the top of the ninth, when Jack Stonach doubled down the right field line, scoring Kelvin Melean to put the visitors ahead 3-1 to start the bottom half of the ninth.
+The Hops pulled back within a run when Ricky Martinez singled home Yerzy — who'd doubled off of the right field wall — in the eighth, but the Dust Devils answered with a third run in the top of the ninth when Jack Stonach doubled down the right field line, scoring Kelvin Melean to put the visitors ahead 3-1 to start the bottom half of the ninth.